kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 ### Defining State Transitions

-In order for our UI to do anything other than display a static list of contacts that we define in code, we need to create function for the interactions that we want the UI to be able to perform.
+In order for our UI to do anything other than display a static list of contacts that we define in code, we need to enable some interactions in the UI.
 Again, we are building our low-level domain logic before any UI code so that we can take advantage of the bottom-up programming style that ClojureScript encourages - composing small, granular functions into larger and more useful structures.

-First, we will want the user to be able to add a new contact to the contact list.
-We can assume that we will receive some sort of form data as input, which we will pass to our `make-contact` constructor, adding the resulting contact to our contact list.
+First, we want the user to be able to add a new contact to the contact list.
+We can assume that we will receive some sort of form data as input, which we can pass to our `make-contact` constructor, adding the resulting contact to our list.
 We will need to pass in the contact list and input data as arguments and produce a new contact list.